ISM6562-Big-Data/TEAM-APOGEE/A3-Cassandra-Query-First-Design/Markdown/Assignment.md

 ### Considerations

 - Each use case is backed by a specific table designed to satisfy the query efficiently.
-- Redundancy is expected and normal in NoSQL databases like Cassandra to facilitate fast reads.
+- Redundancy is expected and normal in NoSQL databases like Cassandra to facilitate fast reads.[1]

 ## CQL Queries as per YouTube Usecase